Understanding Disability

 “Zero Project Award 2025”

-“Short-Time Work” has received the “Zero Project Award” established by the Austrian non-profit Essl Foundation with the aim of realizing a world without barriers.
+“Short time work” has received the “Zero Project Award” established by the Austrian non-profit Essl Foundation with the aim of realizing a world without barriers.

-The “Zero Project Award 2025” was based on the theme of “Employment and ICT” and received 522 applications from 90 countries, of which 77, including “Short-Time Work,” received the award.
+The “Zero Project Award 2025” was based on the theme of “Employment and ICT” and received 522 applications from 90 countries, of which 77, including “short time work,” received the award.

 Supporting the daily lives and social participation

-of children with disabilities
+of children with various difficulties